H’seven

 “Enlighten me.”

 “Look at me.
 Look at what I’ve become.
 Do you know what’s going to happen to me in the next twenty-four hours?
 No?
+Does anybody?
 What do you think you have to tell me that matters in the press of that?
 My body’s breaking down, not my faculties.
 It’s a simple request.
 I think you owe me some consideration.”

 “I don’t owe you shit.”

 Hergenrather raises a hand, tapping the air twice with an index finger to suspend his application.
 A compact swiping gesture ends with a dip into an inside pocket of his coat.
 He extracts two slender cigars in smoke-gray cylinders.
 The first tube opens with a twist, clipping the cigar end where cap meets wrapper.
-He offers the smoke to Pruitt, who declines.
-Shrugging, Hergenrather replaces the unopened second and holds the panatela to his lips.

-He fixes Pruitt with a gaze through blue smoke, lifts his pinkie with its quivering tongue of fire between them, extinguishing it.
+He fixes Pruitt with a gaze through blue smoke and lifts his pinkie with its quivering tongue of fire between them.
+It goes out.
 Insubstantial waves of heat waver from the digit’s tip.
-Hergenrather vents breath through pursed lips across the aperture.
-There is a merry deviltry in his eyes as he gestures to the node behind his right ear and points at Pruitt, an invitation.

 Pruitt understands.
-The new chauffer may be listening to pattern traffic status or music in her earbuds, it doesn’t matter what, but some conversations are best conducted beyond the potential earshot of even the most trustworthy of associates, let alone menial staff.
+The new chauffer may be listening to pattern traffic status or music in her earbuds, it doesn’t matter what, but some conversations are best conducted beyond the potential electronic earshot of even the most trustworthy of associates, let alone menial staff.

 The transit between the physical and the frontier of the mind is achieved in a blink.

-A curving row of weathered clapboard apartments stands upon the plunging crescent of the mesa rim.
-One in particular with a wooden wind-clacker on the porch achieves distinctive focus.
-Close by, a boy is talking to him in a youthful voice Pruitt remembers well despite the intervening years.
+Here, a row of weathered clapboard apartments stands between the street and the plunging crescent of the mesa rim.
+One of them in particular with a wooden wind-clacker hanging on the porch achieves distinctive focus.

 “Do you remember the old fellow who lived here?” the lad asks.